Gosford railway station

 Gosford railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the Central Coast city of Gosford, opening on 15 August 1887.

 Between January 1960 and April 1982, Gosford was the northern extremity of the electrified network.
 The station buildings were demolished and replaced by the current structure which opened on 10 September 1993.

 An extensive network of stabling sidings exist north and south of the station.
 A functioning water crane is located at the northern end of Platform 2 and is used occasionally by passing steam locomotives.

-Upgrades

-Work is currently in progress to create a further 58 commuter parking spaces.
-Work will shortly commence to create a further 26 spaces.

-Platforms & services
+Platforms and services

 Gosford has three platforms, one island with two faces and one side platform.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
+It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney to Newcastle.
 Peak-hour services travel from Central to Wyong via the North Shore line.

-It is also serviced by NSW Trainlink Xplorer and XPT long-distance services from Sydney to Armidale, Moree, Grafton, Casino and Brisbane.
+It is also serviced by NSW TrainLink Xplorer and XPT long-distance services from Sydney to Armidale, Moree, Casino and Brisbane.

 Transport links

-Busways operate 15 routes to and from Gosford station:
+Busways operates 15 bus routes via Gosford station, under contract to Transport for NSW: